 So says Jon Birger, author of Date-onomic.
 In Make Your Move: The New Science of Dating and Why Women Are in Charge, he shows via research that women can win at romance by making the first move with the men of their choice.
 It says that the “play hard to get with a guy” method is not only outdated but grounded in bad science.

-So, should a woman propose to a man?
+So, is it normal for a woman to propose to a guy?
 Yes.
 Take control of the narrative, and be proactive in your romantic life.
 Waiting around for someone to do something versus doing it yourself, guess which is more empowering?

 6. It’s good for your mutual happiness, and for your sex life too